Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Introduction

 However, left open in~\cite{BD20} is the rate of mixing of $\mu_0$ with respect to a reasonable class of observables.
 In the present work we prove a polynomial bound on the rate of decay of correlations for $\mu_0$ and derive an almost-sure invariance principle (which implies e.g., the Central Limit Theorem).
 Furthermore, assuming that a bounded complexity conjecture holds for generic billiard tables, we prove that generically correlations decay at a super-polynomial rate.

 In this context, the question naturally arises whether our rates of mixing are optimal or, in fact, $\mu_0$ enjoys exponential decay of correlations like the smooth invariant measure.
 Indeed, for many classes of smooth systems the MME mixes exponentially, even when hyperbolicity is weak, as long as the topological entropy of the system is positive.
 Notable examples are some classes of multimodal maps in~\cite{Bruin Todd, IT10}, and topologically transitive $C^\infty$ surface diffeomorphisms with positive topological entropy in~\cite{BCS}.
-In the piecewise monotone setting, the recent preprint \cite{Tiozzo} proves an exponential rate of mixing for the MME of unimodal maps whose topological entropy is greater than $\frac 12 \log 2$, using in part classical results of~\cite{Baladi}.
+In the piecewise monotone setting, the recent preprint \cite{Tiozzo} proves topological mixing for unimodal maps whose topological entropy is greater than $\frac 12 \log 2$, while \cite{Baladi} proves that topological mixing implies exponential mixing for the MME of such maps.
 We are not aware of any natural examples where the MME is known to mix slower than exponentially.

-It is interesting that for dispersing billiards the situation seems to be special due to the blow up of the derivative near tangential collisions; in particular, exponential mixing of the MME is known for piecewise hyperbolic maps without such a blow up~\cite{D21}.
+It is interesting that for dispersing billiards the situation seems to be special due to the blow up of the derivative near tangential collisions; in particular, exponential mixing of the MME is known to follow from topological mixing if hyperbolicity dominates complexity for piecewise hyperbolic maps without such a blow up~\cite{D21}.
 One can view the MME as belonging to a family of equilibrium states corresponding to the geometric potentials $-t \log J^uT$, $t \in \mathbb{R}$, where $J^uT$ is the Jacobian of $T$ along unstable manifolds.
 We define the {\em pressure} corresponding to such potentials by

-The recent preprint \cite{BD21} identifies a $t_* > 1$ such that $P(t)$ is real analytic on $(0, t_*)$ and for each $t \in (0, t_*)$ there is a unique equilibrium state $\mu_t$ (i.e., $\mu_t$ achieves the above supremum) and enjoys exponential decay of correlations on H\"older observables.
+The recent work~\cite{BD21} identifies a $t_* > 1$ such that $P(t)$ is real analytic on $(0, t_*)$ and for each $t \in (0, t_*)$ there is a unique equilibrium state $\mu_t$ (i.e., $\mu_t$ achieves the above supremum) and enjoys exponential decay of correlations on H\"older observables.
 Moreover, under the sparse recurrence condition, $\lim_{t \downarrow 0} P(t) = h$.

 Yet if the billiard table has a periodic orbit with a grazing collision, then $P(t) = \infty$ for $t < 0$ so that the pressure function signals a phase transition at $t=0$.
 Since the spectral gap for the associated transfer operators in the construction of $\mu_t$ tends to 0 as $t$ decreases to 0 in \cite{BD21}, it is reasonable to expect a subexponential rate of decay of correlations at $t=0$.
 The present work proves a polynomial upper bound on the rate of decay with exponent expressed as a function of $h/s_0$, where $s_0$ is a parameter controlling recurrence to singularities~\eqref{eq:sparse}.
 However, the question of lower bounds for the decay rate remains open.